-Fullbore target rifle shooting is the sport of long range precision shooting it generally breaks down into Target Rifle and FClass.
-A TR is a .223 or 308 rifle with adjustable aperture sights shot from the prone position supported by hand usually with the assistance of a sling F Class is broken into : F restricted which is a .223 or .308 rifle equipped with any sight, shot prone supported with an attached bipod and rear sandbag.
-F open a rifle of any caliber I believe up to .338, any sight, shot prone off a nonattached rest with a rear sandbag.
+Fullbore target rifle shooting is the sport of long range precision shooting it generally breaks down into Target Rifle and F-Class.
+A TR is a .223 or 308 rifle with adjustable aperture sights shot from the prone position supported by hand usually with the assistance of a sling F-Class is broken into : F restricted which is a .223 or .308 rifle equipped with any sight, shot prone supported with an attached bipod and rear sandbag; F open a rifle of any caliber up to .338, any sight, shot prone off a nonattached rest with a rear sandbag.

-Fullbore shooting has given highs that I don’t believe any drug could match.
-We have many shooters that shoot recreationally and receive great satisfaction and enjoyment but if physical challenges and complex decision making are your bag I suggest you commit a few years and give competitive Fullbore target rifle shooting a try.
+We have many shooters that shoot recreationally and receive great satisfaction and enjoyment.
+If physical challenges and complex decision making are your bag, I suggest you competitive Fullbore target rifle shooting a try.
 Once you’ve experienced the ZONE you’ll be hooked.
-Please check out the RNBRA Fullbore Blog for more info & Look for the link to the 2014 Fullbore schedule and match director contact info.
+Please check out the RNBRA Fullbore Blog for more info and the 2018 Fullbore Shooting Schedule for more information.